 There are a number of benefits and tax credits that you may be entitled to.

-From June 2013 DLA has been scrapped for disabled people aged 16 or above.
+Personal Independence Payment (PIP) is the disability benefit for disabled people aged 16 or above.
 Like DLA, PIP has two types of payment – a mobility component and a daily living component.
-However, the decision about whether someone qualifies for PIP will be based on different rules from DLA and will depend on the number of points you score following a medical assessment.
+However, the decision about whether someone qualifies for PIP is based on different rules from DLA and depends on the number of points you score following a medical assessment.

 What am I entitled to?

-• Your Local Citizens Advice Bureau or welfare rights unit can carry out a full benefits check for you.
+• Your Local Citizens Advice or welfare rights unit can carry out a full benefits check for you.
 A range of useful information about benefits is available from their country-specific website pages:

 A personal budget is a sum of money that is made available to someone who needs support.
 The money comes from their local authority social care or education department or NHS and is allocated to the individual or family to spend on help and support to meet their assessed eligible needs and to achieve agreed outcomes.

 Children and young people with an Education, Health and Care Plan (EHCP) and/or with a continuing care package are able to access a personal budget.
 When the money comes from the NHS it is referred to as a Personal Health Budget.